What You Need to Know about Coronavirus or COVID-19

 What do the professionals say?

 We aren't doctors (we don't even play them on TV), but we do think it is important to get advice from professionals.
-Watch the video to get a professional's perspective.
+Here are some reliable sources that you can turn to for more information.